 No matter what the occasion, most knitters appreciate getting knitting tools and supplies as a gift.
 Whether you're looking for a special something for a fellow crafter or want to provide a few pointers to your loved ones (just direct them to this page), here are some great ideas for knitting related gifts.

 There are so many different options for knitting bags, and it seems like every knitter can always use another bag when the old ones get filled with unfinished projects.
-I like the idea of a knitting backpack for on-the-go people who want to knit wherever they go but still have room for all their necessities in the same bag.
+I like the idea of a knitting backpack or purse for on-the-go people who want to knit wherever they go but still have room for all their necessities in the same bag.
 Little project bags like the Boye Yarn on the Go Bag are great, too.

 4. Interchangeable Needles